-- A student can report any suspected Honor Code violation to the classroom teacher where the violation took place, to their advisor, to any administrator, or to the Head of Middle and Upper School. - If a teacher determines that there may be a situation, the teacher should have a conversation with the student.
-The student in question should be instructed to avoid discussing the referral beyond informing his/her parents or seeking counsel from another school faculty member that they can choose as an advisor. - If the student acknowledges that they did break the Honor Code rule, the teacher may - inform the student in question that they are making an Honor Referral. - The situation moves out of the teacher's hands and into the hands of the Honor Council
+- A student can report any suspected Honor Code violation to the classroom teacher where the violation took place, to their advisor, to any administrator, or to the Head of Upper School. - The teacher should have a conversation with the student.
+The student in question should be instructed to avoid discussing the referral beyond informing his/her parents or seeking counsel from another school faculty member that they can choose as an advisor. - If the student acknowledges that they did break the Honor Code rule, the teacher may - inform the student in question that they are making an Honor Referral - The situation moves out of the teacher's hands and into the hands of the Honor Council - Inform the student in question that they will inform the Honor Council.